Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     <http://developer.github.com/v3/#rate-limiting> for more information.
     Homebrew uses the GitHub API for features such as `brew search`.

-  * HOMEBREW\_KEEP\_INFO:
-    If set, Homebrew will not remove files from `share/info`, allowing them to be linked from the Cellar.
-To access these info files, prepend `share/info` to your `INFOPATH` environment variable.

-    *Example:* `export INFOPATH='/usr/local/share/info:/usr/share/info'`

   * HOMEBREW\_MAKE\_JOBS:
     If set, instructs Homebrew to use the value of `HOMEBREW_MAKE_JOBS` as the number of parallel jobs to run when building with `make`(1).